top of page

 Below ground carbon storage does not impact surface uses.
 Carbon stored in trees or soil may limit the types of development possible on your land.
 Restrictions on harvesting timber, development, and additional activities on the land may exist depending on the agreement.

-Landowners can list their carbon credits for sale for free on LandGate's online marketplace for exposure to high-intent carbon developers and investors.
-It starts by finding your land on LandGate's map to generate your free Property Report:
+Landowners can list their land for lease for carbon offsets for free on LandGate's online marketplace for exposure to high-intent carbon developers and investors.
+It starts by finding your land on LandGate's map to generate your free property Report, which will provide you with carbon credit estimates specific to your property:

 bottom of page